 Although many people think estate planning is only for seniors, adults of all ages should plan for disability and incapacity, especially if they are responsible for minor children, other dependents, a business, pets or other animals.A tragic accident or serious illness can occur at any age.
 If there is no financial power of attorney in place, those who rely on you may be at risk of losing their home or quality of life.
 In addition, your own medical care and financial well being could be impacted.

 Power of Attorney Questions

 Despite the advantages of having an agent act on your behalf in certain circumstances, making a power of attorney is something that merits careful consideration.
 When you grant another person authority over your property, it comes with significant risks.
+Carefully consider whether the person you plan to name in your power of attorney is a trustworthy person.
 Before granting power of attorney, review the following:1.
 For an overview of the risks and a list of steps you can take to protect yourself, see power of attorney risks.2.
 To find out the types of powers agents typically have under a financial power of attorney, see agent powers.3.
 To learn more about drafting a power of attorney and the types of powers you may wish to withhold, see granting power of attorney.4.
 For answers to other important questions about powers of attorney, see questions about POAs.

 What About Medical Decisions?

 In addition to making sure someone can take care of your property and financial obligations, you may be concerned about medical procedures, treatment, and end of life care.
 Making a financial power of attorney or a power of attorney for finances does not take care of issues related to your health care, such as incapacity, dementia, terminal illness, do not resuscitate orders or being taken off life support.
 Separate estate planning documents are required to address these issues.
 For a list of steps required to make a power of attorney for health care and advance directives, go to living wills

 and health care POA.